- International Students

 Taiwan’s capital, Taipei, is an international city with superb restaurants, modern hotels, ancient temples, churches, and an active nightlife.
 Taipei is also internationally known for its traditional Taiwanese and neo-Chinese cuisine.
 The National Palace Museum, located at the northwest edge of the city, contains the greatest collection of Chinese art in the world.
 Nestled in a basin surrounded by the well-hiked Yangming Mountains, greater Taipei is a bustling, high-tech city with some six million residents.

-Study Abroad in Taiwan is open to undergraduates enrolled at Oregon State University with a priority given to majors in the Department of Human Development and Family Sciences.
+This OSU faculty-led program is open to undergraduates enrolled at Oregon State University with a priority given to majors in the Department of Human Development and Family Sciences.
 Applicants must be 18 years of age and in good standing with the university academically, financially, and behaviorally.

 Contact Leslie Richards for more details.